yannansoda/sodabubble-old/_notes/Mathcards/Cost functions.md

                             \end{cases}
 \end{eqnarray}
 $$
-> In ML, Mean Squared Error is commonly used as the cost function, but with an extra division by 2, which "is just meant to make later partial derivation in gradient descent neater" :
+> - In ML, Mean Squared Error is commonly used as the cost function, but with an extra division by 2, which "is just meant to make later partial derivation in gradient descent neater" :
-$$
+> $$
 J(\theta) = \frac{1}{2m} \sum ^m (\hat{x_i} - x_i)^2
-$$
+> $$
+> - Be careful about Absolute Error or Mean Absolute Error (MAE).
+Compared to MSE, it does not penalize large errors.
+But if your loss is just proportional to the size of error, then maybe MAE is better.

 ### Cost function with regularization
 When you choose [[regularization]], a regularization term will be added to the cost function.